NikhilSinghal2004/Zomato-devops-pipeline/README.md

 ## Security Note
 - The `/debug` route has been removed for production safety.
 Never expose sensitive debug/admin endpoints in production.

----

-For more help, ask your AI agent or check the codebase for details.